Subdivisions of Portugal

-The current administrative divisions of Portugal: the Northern region, the Center region, the Oeste e Vale do Tejo region, the Lisbon region, the Alentejo region, the Algarve region, and the autonomous regions of the Azores and Madeira.
+Official political map of Portugal released by the Portuguese government in 2025.
+Note the lack of a marked national border with Olivenza and its surrounding area, as well as the fact that the borders of both the Alto Alentejo and Alentejo Central regions do not suggest its inclusion into either of those subdivisions.

-The subdivisions of Portugal are based on a complicated administrative structure.
-The second-level administrative division, after the 7 regions and 2 autonomous regions, is 308 municipalities (concelhos) which are further subdivided into 3091 civil parishes (freguesias).
+The subdivisions of Portugal are based on a complex administrative structure.
+The second-level administrative division, after the 7 regions and 2 autonomous regions, is 308 municipalities (concelhos) which are further subdivided into 3259 civil parishes (freguesias).